Conflict of interest related FAQs

 How does Duke evaluate SBIR/STTRs?

 Because the SBIR/STTR grants create complex relationships, a separate policy has been created.
-Please see the SBIR/STTR policy when considering an application for either of these grant categories.
+Please see the SBIR/STTR guidelines when considering an application for either of these grant categories.

 What actions should be taken in the event that an investigator fails to comply with the Institution's Financial Conflict of Interest policy or management plan?
 (NIH/PHS)